sumanthsumu1418/Top-React-interview-questions/README.md

 `useMemo` is typically used in scenarios such as:

-1. **Expensive Calculations**: If a component performs a costly calculation (e.g., processing large datasets or complex mathematical operations), you can use `useMemo` to ensure that the computation only happens when necessary, rather than on every render.
+1.**Expensive Calculations**: If a component performs a costly calculation (e.g., processing large datasets or complex mathematical operations), you can use `useMemo` to ensure that the computation only happens when necessary, rather than on every render.

-2. **Filtering or Sorting Data**: When you need to filter or sort a list of data inside a component, the computation can be expensive depending on the size of the list.
+2.**Filtering or Sorting Data**: When you need to filter or sort a list of data inside a component, the computation can be expensive depending on the size of the list.
 Using `useMemo` ensures that the filtering or sorting is only recalculated when the relevant data changes.

-3. **Derived State**: Sometimes a component’s state depends on other props or state values.
+3.**Derived State**: Sometimes a component’s state depends on other props or state values.
 By using `useMemo`, you can ensure that this derived state is only recalculated when its dependencies change, rather than on every render.

-4. **Preventing Re-Renders**: `useMemo` can also be used to avoid unnecessary re-renders of child components when their props rely on computed values.
+4.**Preventing Re-Renders**: `useMemo` can also be used to avoid unnecessary re-renders of child components when their props rely on computed values.
 If a computed value is passed to a child component and it doesn’t change, `useMemo` prevents the parent component from recalculating and re-rendering the child.

 ---

 ## Real-World Examples

-### 1. Optimizing Expensive Calculations
+### 1 Optimizing Expensive Calculations
 Imagine an analytics dashboard where you need to calculate aggregate statistics (e.g., totals, averages) for a large dataset.
 Without `useMemo`, every time the component re-renders (due to other state or prop changes), the statistics would be recalculated, even if the data hasn’t changed.
 Using `useMemo`, the calculation is only performed when the dataset changes, improving the performance of the dashboard.

-### 2. Filtering Large Data Sets
+### 2.Filtering Large Data Sets
 Consider an e-commerce application where you have a list of thousands of products and need to filter them based on user input (e.g., categories or price range).
 The filtering operation can be computationally expensive.
 By using `useMemo`, the filtered list is only recalculated when the list of products or the filter criteria change, preventing unnecessary recalculations on every render.

-### 3. Memoizing Derived Data
+### 3.Memoizing Derived Data
 Imagine a scenario where you have a component that derives a list of items based on some user preferences.
 These preferences rarely change, but the component re-renders frequently due to other state changes.
 Using `useMemo`, you can ensure that the derived list is only recalculated when the preferences change, reducing the overall re-rendering cost.

 ---